Code-Institute-Submissions/MP2-Merits-kitchen-/README.md

 ![Merit's kitchen mockup](wireframes/mock-up.png)

-As a custumer I want to see dishes and prices what Merit's kitchen offers.
-I want to see how looks final product what I can get in Merit's kitchen.
-Delicious food pictures helps me to feel hungry and motivates me to order food for my diner.
+As a customer I want to see the menu and prices of what Merit's kitchen offers.
+I want to see what the final product looks that I can get in Merit's kitchen.
+Delicious food pictures help me to feel hungry and motivates me to order food for my dinner.

 Website consists of 4 sections: